mietek/research/src/mi/McBride2006.lagda.md

 -  Renaming and substitution turn out to be instances of a single traversal operation, pushing functions from variables to ‘stuff’ through terms, for a suitable notion of ‘stuff’.
-This traversal operation is structually recursive, hence clearly total.
+This traversal operation is structurally recursive, hence clearly total.

 -  Type preservation is clearly promised by the types of these programs; in their bodies, the amount of syntax required to fulfil this promise is *none whatsoever*.
 The ill-concealed ulterior